SayHerName: Murder of Laken Riley

 During the 2024 State of the Union Address, Marjorie Taylor Greene interrupted Joe Biden by demanding he mention Laken Riley, a university student who was murdered on February 22 while jogging outside of the University of Georgia by an illegal immigrant from Venezuela.
 Greene had been wearing a pin and shirt that featured both Laken Riley and the phrase "Say Her Name".
 There was criticism towards Greene for using the phrase to reference her murder from Kimberlé Crenshaw of the African American Policy Forum, who had coined the phrase in 2015, and Tamika Mallory, with both stating that while Laken Riley deserves justice, Greene is appropriating the phrase whose original purpose she had previously demonized.

+Killing of Renée Good

+On January 7, 2026, Renée Good was shot and killed by an ICE agent.
+The killing lead to massive protests and outrage across the country.
+People on social media used #sayhername, as well as protesters and vigils used “Say Her Name”.
+The Co-Founder of BLM chanted it with a crowd of people wanting ICE to have accountability for her death.

+There has been criticism with using the saying as Jonathan Turley calls it “Democrats Rallying Call” as well as it being called “Toned Deaf” by others as another example of how society elevates white women over Black women, and how it was originally used for at the time unknown Sandra Bland which brought attention to the case, but has been used for multiple white women like Heather Heyer, Justine Damond, and Ashli Babbitt.